 How Does MEV Work?

-Searchers, who are often independent operators utilizing sophisticated algorithms and bots, identify these profit opportunities.
-In order to profit from transactions, they package them in bundles and send them to builders, who are responsible for aggregating these bundles into complete blocks.
+Searchers, who are mostly independent operators using sophisticated algorithms and bots, do identify these profit opportunities.
+To profit from transactions, they package them in bundles and send them to builders, who are responsible for aggregating these bundles into complete blocks.
 In some systems, particularly with Ethereum’s transition to PoS and Protocol/Builder Separation (PBS), builders pass these blocks to relayers.
 These relayers serve as intermediaries, passing blocks from builders to block producers, including validators in Proof-of-Stake (PoS) systems.

 With Ethereum’s transition to PoS, validators now take on the role of block producers and must adapt to new mechanisms like PBS to manage MEV.
-This shift has led to innovative strategies for MEV extraction and introduced a new dynamic in how transaction sequencing impacts value extraction.
+This shift has propounded several innovations for MEV extraction and introduced a different dynamic in how transaction sequencing impacts value extraction.
 PBS differentiates between the activities of block production and transaction ordering.
-This helps to minimize the impact of validators on MEV and to make the block production process more equitable and transparent.
+This minimizes the validators’ impact on MEV and makes the block production process more equitable and transparent.

 Maximal Extractable Value (MEV) involves strategies that exploit network inefficiencies for profit.
 Here are some prominent MEV approaches: